Cavitation - an Introduction

 Increasing the Total or Local Pressure in the System

-By increasing the total or local pressure in the system, the distance between the static pressure and the vaporization pressure is increased and vaporization and cavitation may be avoided.
+By increasing the total or local pressure in the system the distance between the static pressure and the vaporization pressure is increased and vaporization and cavitation can be avoided.

-Unfortunately it may not always be possible to increase the total static pressure due to system classifications or other limitations.
-Local static pressure in the component may then be increased by lowering the component in the system.
-Control valves and pumps should in general be positioned in the lowest part of the systems to maximize the static head.
+Unfortunately it is not always possible to increase total static pressure due to systems classifications or other limitations.
+Local static pressure in components may be increased by lowering (elevation) the component in the system.
+Control valves and pumps should in general be positioned in the lowest part of a system to maximize the static head.

-This is common for boiler feeding pumps receiving hot condensate (water close to 100 oC) from a condensate receiver.
+This is a common solution for boiler feeding pumps receiving hot condensate (water close to 100 oC) from condensate receivers in steam plants.

 Temperature